matrix-org/matrix-spec-proposals/proposals/3871-gappy-timelines.md

 currently, Synapse always tries to backfill and fill in the gap (even when it has enough messages locally to respond).
-In big rooms like `#matrix:matrix.org` (Matrix HQ), almost every place you ask for has gaps in it (thousands of backwards extremities) and lots are unreachable so we try the same thing over and over hoping the response will be different this time but instead, we just make the `/messages` response time slow.
+In big rooms like `#matrix:matrix.org` (Matrix HQ), almost every place you ask for has gaps in it (thousands of backwards extremities) and lots of those events are unreachable so we try the same thing over and over hoping the response will be different this time but instead, we just make the `/messages` response time slow.
 With this MSC, we can instead be more intelligent about backfilling in the background and just tell the client about the gap that they can retry fetching a little later.

 ## Proposal